OpenVidu/openvidu.io-docs/docs/advanced-features/filters.md

     }
 );

-// ... user already connected to "session" with the appropriate token session.publish(publisher);
+// ... user already connected to "session" with the appropriate token of the created Connection session.publish(publisher);
 ```